Intermesh/groupoffice-docs/install/config.rst

    allow_themes                  bool    Enable themes theme                         bool    Default theme ("Paper") checkForUpdates               bool    Check if there's a new version available.
-Enabled by default.
+Enabled by default. nav_page_size                 int     The number of items displayed in the navigation panels in legacy modules (Calendar for example).
+Don't set this number too high because it may slow the browser and server down.
    ============================  ======  ===========